-Cosmetic ingredients based on vegetable oils and fats are composed mainly of triglycerides containing a glycerol backbone esterified to linear saturated fatty acids with a carbon chain length of C8-C18 as well as unsaturated C18 fatty acids.
+Cosmetic ingredients based on vegetable oils and fats are composed mainly of triglycerides containing a glycerol backbone esterified to linear saturated fatty acids with a carbon chain length of C8-C22 as well as unsaturated C18 fatty acids.
 The toxicology and toxicokinetics of glycerides and fatty acids are well known as a result of their widespread and long-term use in nutritional (food and feed), personal care and industrial applications.
 For human health hazard assessment and read-across purposes a system based on the fatty acid composition is used by REACH as a method to systematise the classification of vegetable oils and fats, in order to minimise the number of individual registrations and Chemical Safety Reports needed for an accurate safety assessment.
-The chemical, physical and metabolic behaviour of vegetable oils and fats from different sources are sufficiently similar to allow for such a simplification (Appendix S001) This system is based on the "Soaps and Detergents Association" nomenclature which gives a category description for different types of lipids, with varying chain lengths and functional groups (Appendix S002).
-In this report the following "Glycerides, C16-C18 saturated, C18 unsaturated" with the SDA Reporting Number 11-001-00 ("SDA-11) is frequently used for read-across purpose.
-In a few cases, "Glycerides, C8-C18, C18 unsaturated", SDA reporting number 01-001-00, and "Glycerides, C16-C18", SDA reporting number 19-001-00, are referenced if appropriate information has not been found for the SDA-11 category.
+The chemical, physical and metabolic behaviour of vegetable oils and fats from different sources are sufficiently similar to allow for such a simplification.
+This system is based on the "Soaps and Detergents Association" nomenclature which gives a category description for different types of lipids, with varying chain lengths and functional groups.

+This report uses the following SDA categories for read across purposes where the chemical and toxicological properties are considered to be sufficiently similar: "Glycerides, C16-C18 saturated, C18 unsaturated" with the SDA Reporting Number 11-001-00 ("SDA-11")

+"Glycerides, C8-C18, C18 unsaturated", SDA reporting number 01-001-00 ("SDA-01")